 You will likely need two packages if you use them in a salad since they are snack-size portions.
 It can be a pain to take the beans from the pod, so if you plan on using lots of them in a recipe, it’s best to buy the unshelled version from the grocery store.

-They were a little damp from the steam and would benefit from a minute or two of drying time on a clean kitchen towel.
+They were slightly damp from the steam and would benefit from a minute or two of drying time on a clean kitchen towel.

 Overall, we highly recommend the Imperial Edamame from Costco.